reyaboj/starwars-textgame/FIT2099_Assignment/design-docs/design_desc_rationale.md

 `Droid` classes shall have an overriden `takeDamage` method to trigger state to immobile once their health drops to zero.
 This state shall add the `Disassemble` affordance to `Droid`.
 The `Disassemble` affordance shall replace an immobile `Droid` on the map with a `DroidParts` instance.

-Immboile `Droid` classes shall have the `Repair` affordance added to them by `takeDamage`. `SWActor` instances with the `REPAIR` capability shall be allowed to restore such droids to normal health provided they are carrying a `DroidParts` instance.
+Immobile `Droid` classes shall have the `Repair` affordance added to them by `takeDamage`. `SWActor` instances with the `REPAIR` capability shall be allowed to restore such droids to normal health provided they are carrying a `DroidParts` instance.
 ### Design Justification
 `Drink` was kept as a common affordance for both `Droid` and `SWAction` instances to avoid duplicating the common "health replenish" logic.
 The added special condition for oil-can replenishing was considered a fair trade-off for the design.
 #### Responsibilities: `Droid`